linX-project/linX/README.md

 Nix Setup
 --------------------

-1) Navigate to the folder where linXd is and run it :
+1) Navigate to the folder where linxd is and run it :

 ```
-./linXd -daemon
+./linxd -daemon
 ```

 The Linx server will start and then stop saying it needs a missing config file.

-In the folder you downloaded will find a file called **linX.conf.example.txt**
+In the folder you downloaded will find a file called **linx.conf.example.txt**

-Open it and put your user and password in the correct places then save the file as **linX.conf**
+Open it and put your user and password in the correct places then save the file as **linx.conf**

 Put this file in the following folder :

 ```
-.linX
+.linx
 ```

 It's a hidden folder click ctrl + H to display hidden folders if you can't see it.

-linX-qt (The GUI Wallet)
+linx-qt (The GUI Wallet)
 ------------------------

 This is NOT a static build.
 It requires external libraries for it to work.
 If you have built other wallets on your computer before, the chances are that you will already have all of the required libraries.
-If not see the build [docs](https://github.com/linX-project/linX/tree/master/doc).
+If not see the build [docs](https://github.com/linx-project/linx/tree/master/doc).

 For more information, as well as pre-compiled versions of the latest Linx client sofware visit https://www.mylinx.io